Skip to content

 High school student studying with a calculus textbook at a coffee shop window seat

 A 3.5 GPA is solid but sits below the top automatic merit thresholds at most competitive schools.
 Where it lands on the merit grid depends almost entirely on the companion test score.
-At the University of Alabama, a 3.5 GPA with a 1360+ SAT qualifies for the Crimson Achievement Award at $4,000 per year.
-At Ole Miss, a 3.5 with a 1330+ SAT reaches the Academic Excellence scholarship at $5,500 per year for out-of-state students.
-At Oklahoma, a 3.5 with a 30 ACT qualifies for $7,000 per year.
+At the University of Alabama, a 3.5 GPA with a 25 ACT earns the Crimson Legend Award at $6,000 per year, rising to UA Collegiate at $10,000 per year at a 28 ACT.
+At Ole Miss, a 3.5 with a 28–29 ACT earns the out-of-state Academic Merit Scholarship at $10,000 per year.
+At Oklahoma, a 3.5 with a 29–30 ACT (1330–1380 SAT) qualifies for the Distinguished Scholar award at $15,000 per year.
 The pattern is consistent: a 3.5 GPA paired with a test score in the 1300–1400 SAT range (or 28–31 ACT) unlocks the second or third tier at most state flagships with automatic merit grids.
 Without the test score, a 3.5 GPA alone rarely qualifies for more than $2,000–$3,000 per year at schools that use GPA-only criteria.

 State flagships where a 3.5 GPA clears a merit tier